USC-Oxford Study on Diabetes

 - “Lona Sandon is a registered dietician and assistant professor of clinical nutrition at the University of Texas Southwestern Medical Center at Dallas.
 She said that, ‘no matter what the added sugar is -- honey, agave, sugar, or high fructose corn syrup -- we should not be consuming it.
 In fact, honey and agave syrup have higher levels of fructose than high fructose corn syrup, but people think they're somehow better for us because they're 'natural.'” – Health Day (as reported in US News & World Report)

 James M. Rippe, M.D., Professor, BioMedical Sciences, University of Central Florida (and consultant to CRA) added: "Diabetes is a complex disease with many underlying factors.
 It is highly unlikely that one component of the diet is uniquely related to diabetes.
 There are well-established links between obesity and diabetes.
 That is where we should be focusing our attention rather than vilifying one component of the diet."

 The Study's Chief Author Admits to Flaws and that HFCS and Sugar are "Almost Identical"

 In media interviews, Dr. Goran conceded that his study has limitations and criticisms by independent experts are valid.
 Dr. Goran acknowledged to Food Navigator that “HFCS and sucrose are almost identical.”
-He also admitted to NYU's Marion Nestle, which she reported on her blog in a post, that the presence of HFCS does not mean it causes diabetes.
 On WOR-710 AM, Dr. Goran admitted to a central flaw in his research: an inability to accurately and reliably determine how much HFCS is being consumed.

 Five Major Reasons the Goran Study is Flawed and Unreliable